2 new coronavirus cases in Singapore, including Certis Cisco employee who served quarantine orders

 SINGAPORE: Singapore reported two more confirmed cases of the novel coronavirus on Monday (Feb 10), the Ministry of Health (MOH) said in a daily update.

+One is a Certis Cisco employee who served quarantine orders on two people from Wuhan, and the other is a two-year-old girl who was one of the Singaporeans evacuated from Wuhan on Jan 30.

 This brings the number of cases in Singapore to 45, with seven in critical condition.
-One more patient was discharged, meaning seven have now fully recovered from the virus.
+One more patient has been discharged, meaning seven have now fully recovered from the virus.

 The coronavirus epidemic has killed more than 900 people and infected more than 40,000, most of them in mainland China.